drachenherz19/Web-Scraper/README.md

-A web scraper made using Beautiful Soup
+A web scraper that uses Python's 'Beautiful Soup' library to gather data from links on Wikipedia